AlcoholRehabHelp Logo

 Why Do People Mix Alcohol and Vyvanse?

-The mix of Vyvanse and alcohol produces a euphoric feeling.
-This feeling is one of the main reasons why the risk of addiction is increased when you mix the two substances.
-People return to use Vyvanse and alcohol to achieve that sensation.
+Mixing Vyvanse and alcohol produces a euphoric feeling.
+This feeling is one of the main reasons why the addiction risk increases when you combine the two substances.

 Side Effects of Mixing Vyvanse and Alcohol